 What are yoga gloves?

 Yoga gloves are supportive coverings that provide extra grip, made for both the hands and feet and are designed to be an incredibly snug fit.
 The gloves are most frequently made of a lightweight, breathable fiber such as cotton or Lycra.
-Yoga gloves come in different styles: Some cover the fingers, while others just cover the palms and leave the fingers free.
+Basic yoga gloves come in different styles: Some cover the fingers, while others just cover the palms and leave the fingers free.

 Yoga gloves for the feet, commonly known as yoga socks, are often designed with a cutout for the big toe while others provide more minimal coverage while adding extra grip over the balls of the feet.